Speechwriters + Impro = Kaaaboom!

 But what about delivery?
 Can speechwriters really understand what it’s like to stand in front of that audience and deal with surprises?

-Either way, it requires a constant reading of the room, and a willingness to adjust.
+It requires a constant reading of the room, and a willingness to adjust – which means improvising.

 If you’re a speechwriter, you may not think this applies to you, only to the person who delivers your speech.